chevah/trac-to-github/README.rst

   There should be none, if all required tickets are in `tickets_expected_gold.tsv`.
-* If you are sure you want to create tickets, change `DRY_RUN` to `False` in `ticket_migrate.py`.
+* If you are sure you want to create tickets, change `DRY_RUN` to `False` in `ticket_migrate_golden_comet_preview.py`.
-* Run `./ticket_migrate.py ../trac.db`, where `../trac.db` is the path
+* Run `python -u ./ticket_migrate_golden_comet_preview.py ../trac.db | tee -a output.txt`, where `../trac.db` is the path
   to the Trac SQLite DB dump.
+* By the first non-dry run breakpoint:
+  * the milestones will have been created.
+Check `milestones_created.tsv`.
+  * the new `tickets_expected.tsv` must match `tickets_expected_gold.tsv`.
+  * If all is in order, continue by entering `c` at the debugger.

-In the event a new ticket is created while the script is running, you must manually add a fake entry to `tickets_created.tsv` so that, on retrying, as much as possible of `tickets_expected.tsv` still matches `tickets_expected_gold.tsv`.
+In the event a new ticket or PR is created while the script is running, you must manually add a fake entry to `tickets_created.tsv` so that, on retrying, as much as possible of `tickets_expected.tsv` still matches `tickets_expected_gold.tsv`.
+But you must manually fix any references to that GitHub ID.